Mistralys/mailcode/README.md

 ## Browser-enabled tools

 In the subfolder `tools` are a few utilities meant to be used in a browser.
-To use these, simply run a `composer install` in the package's folder, and point your browser there.
+To use these, run a `composer install` in the package's folder, and point your browser there.

-- Syntax translator - Translate a document with Mailcode commands to a supported syntax.
+- Syntax translator: Translate a document with Mailcode commands to a supported syntax.
-- Syntax highlighter - Syntax highlight a document with Mailcode commands.
+- Syntax highlighter: Syntax highlighting of a document with Mailcode commands.
-- Phone countries extractor - Extracts a country list for the `showphone` command.
+- Phone countries extractor: Extracts a country list for the `showphone` command.

 [DateTool]: https://velocity.apache.org/tools/devel/apidocs/org/apache/velocity/tools/generic/DateTool.html